ralgond/Codes-for-CAAI-BDSC2023-CUP-1st-place-solution/README.md

 bash run.sh

+# wait about 7 hours...

 python merge_all.py
 ```

-the result file is local at ./data/ecom-social/, it's name is submit.json
+the result file is local at ./save/ecom-social/, it's name is submit.json